kdeldycke/awesome-iam/readme.md

 Any online communities, not only those related to gaming and social networks, requires their operator to invest a lot of resource and energy to moderate it.

 - [Still Logged In: What AR and VR Can Learn from MMOs](https://youtu.be/kgw8RLHv1j4?t=534) - “If you host an online community, where people can harm another person: you are on the hook.
 And if you can't afford to be on the hook, don't host an online community”.

+- [You either die an MVP or live long enough to build content moderation](https://mux.com/blog/you-either-die-an-mvp-or-live-long-enough-to-build-content-moderation/) - “You can think about the solution space for this problem by considering three dimensions: cost, accuracy and speed.
+And two approaches: human review and machine review.
+Humans are great in one of these dimensions: accuracy.
+The downside is that humans are expensive and slow.
+Machines, or robots, are great at the other two dimensions: cost and speed - they’re much cheaper and faster.
+But the goal is to find a robot solution that is also sufficiently accurate for your needs.”

 - [Keep out the bad apples: How to moderate a marketplace](https://twosided.substack.com/p/keep-out-the-bad-apples-how-to-moderate) - “With great power comes great responsibility.
 Some of my tips and tricks to make your marketplace a safer place.”